Millito Navarro: Awards and accolades

 In 1938, Puerto Rican sportswriter Emilio Huike voted Navarro as the "Ideal Professional Baseball Player".

-Navarro became a centenarian on September 26, 2005 and the following years saw many tributes to him in both Puerto Rico and the United States.
+Navarro became a centenarian on September 26, 2005, and the following years saw many tributes to him in both Puerto Rico and the United States.
 His life and experiences in baseball were part of an American documentary called "Beisbol", on the contributions and influence of Hispanics in America's national pastime.
 He was elected to the Puerto Rico Baseball Hall of Fame in 1992 and the Puerto Rican Sports Hall of Fame in 2004.
 The Senate of Puerto Rico presented him with Resolution #1026 in recognition of his contributions to baseball on June 7, 2005.
-On December 29, 2006, Navarro was inducted into the Hispanic Heritage Baseball Museum.
+On December 29, 2006, Navarro was inducted into the Hispanic Heritage Baseball Museum Hall of Fame.
 Former Astros great José (Cheo) Cruz presented the plaque of induction to Navarro.

 On June 6, 2008, Major League Baseball held a ceremonial Negro league draft prior to the amateur draft.
 Navarro was selected by the New York Yankees.
 He was also honored at a game during the final homestand in Yankee Stadium history on September 18, 2008.
 In 2010, Navarro was honored by "Experience Works" who recognized him as an outstanding active Senior Citizen in the United States.